18F/brutus/README.md

   - edit application.yaml
     - MYUSA_OAUTH_PROVIDER_KEY should be your Auth Client ID from MyUSA
     - MYUSA_OAUTH_PROVIDER_SECRET should be your Auth Client Secret from MyUSA
+    - if you are using MyUSA QA, then set MYUSA_HOME: https://qa.my.usa.gov
   - Install redis and memcache.
 Redis will attempt to run automatically at startup.
   - rake db:setup
   - Fire up rails! (`rails s`)